FriendsOfPHP/security-advisories/README.md

   * If you have a CVE identifier, add it under the `cve` key.

   * Make sure your file validates by running `php validator.php` from the root of this project.
+    This script needs some dependencies to be installed via composer, so you need to run `composer install` before.

 If some affected code is available through different Composer entries (like when you have read-only subtree splits of a main repository), duplicate the